Psittaciformes / Cacatuidae / Nymphicus

 Distribution & Habitat

-Endemic to Australia.
-Found largely in arid or semi-arid country but always near water.
-Present in western New South Wales, Queensland, Alice Springs, the Kimberley region, and northwestern Western Australia.
-Absent from the most fertile southwest and southeast corners, deepest Western Australian deserts, and Cape York Peninsula.
-Largely nomadic, moving to areas where food and water are available.
-Typically seen in pairs or small flocks; hundreds may gather around single water sources.
+Native to Australia, found largely in arid or semi-arid regions but always close to water.
+Range includes western New South Wales, Queensland, Alice Springs, the Kimberley region, and northwestern Western Australia.
+Absent from the fertile southwest and southeast corners, deep Western Australian deserts, and Cape York Peninsula.
+Largely nomadic, flocks move to locate food and water sources.

 Behavior & Ecology